NanoComp/mpb/doc/docs/MPB.md

 Steven G. Johnson and J. D. Joannopoulos, [Block-iterative frequency-domain methods for Maxwell's equations in a planewave basis](http://www.opticsinfobase.org/abstract.cfm?URI=oe-8-3-173), *Optics Express* **8**, no. 3, 173-190 (2001).

-See also our [referencing suggestions](/Citing_MPB "wikilink") for how to cite MPB in your work.

 ### Mailing Lists

 The MPB mailing lists and their archives are another source of information about MPB.